Policies of the Botanical Society of America, Incorporated

 Part 5.
 Competitive Bidding –

-(a) Purchases under $25,000: Competitive bid not required, but competitive pricing can be sought at discretion of the Executive Director and/or Controller.
+(a) Purchases under $25,000: Competitive bid not required, but competitive pricing can be sought at discretion of the Executive Director and/or Treasurer.

 (b) Purchases over $25,000: Formal competitive bidding process is required.
 Bid package should be sent to a minimum of three qualified bidders.
 Controller can obtain three quotes verbally if approved by the Executive Director.
 A single purchase may not be divided for the purpose of avoiding bid procedures.